Turkey says EU must stop stringing it along on migrant deal - KVIA

 Turkish Foreign Minister Mevlut Cavusoglu said the EU must take “sincere” steps to help Turkey manage the flow of migrants, including finding ways to ensure Syrian refugees can return home.

-The minister spoke a day after President Recep Tayyip Erdogan held a meeting with top EU officials in Brussels.
-The two sides agreed to review their 2016 deal on migrants.
+The minister spoke a day after President Recep Tayyip Erdogan held a meeting with top EU officials in Brussels, with both sides agreeing to review their 2016 deal on migrants.

-The meeting was called after thousands of migrants massed on Turkey’s border with Greece, following the Turkish government’s decision to open its borders to migrants wanting to cross into Europe.
-Greece has deployed riot police and border guards to prevent the crossings, sparking clashes between migrants and Greek security forces.
+The meeting was called after thousands of migrants massed on Turkey’s border with Greece, following the Turkish government’s decision to open its borders to migrants wanting to illegally enter Europe.

+To prevent the crossings, Athens deployed riot police and border guards who in many cases used tear gas, flash grenades and water cannons.
+Greece says that its forces were in turn tear-gassed by Turkish forces on the other side of the border.

-Erdogan has demanded that Europe shoulder more of the burden of caring for Syrian refugees on Turkish territory — thought to number more than 3.5 million.
+Erdogan has demanded that Europe shoulder more of the burden of caring for Syrian refugees in Turkey — thought to exceed 3.5 million.
 Turkey is accusing the EU of not meeting its obligations under the 2016 agreement, including failing to pay money promised to Turkey to stem the flow of migrants to Europe.

+The EU insists it is disbursing the funds, and accused Erdogan of “blackmail” for waving migrants through to Europe.

 Following the talks in Brussels late Monday, European Council President Charles Michel said teams headed by Cavusoglu and EU foreign policy chief, Josep Borell, would work “in the next days to clarify the implementation of the deal between Turkey and the EU to be certain that we are on the same page.”